redtoad/blog/2015/06/22/recover_data_from_encrypted_home_partition.rst

 .. tags:: backup
 .. comments::

-I've had an old desktop computer sitting in my corner for quite some time.
+I've had an old desktop computer running Ubuntu sitting in my corner for quite some time.
 Now that I have a `HDD dock <http://amazon.de/dp/B0099PUVWO/>`_, it was time to see what could be salvaged!

 Since I have not written down the mount passphrase (big mistake!), it took some searching...